 Manchester Ancient Egypt Society members enjoy a range of trips to Egyptology collections across the UK and further afield.
-Previous trips have included visits to Stockholm, Glasgow and Edinburgh, Liverpool, Southport, Oxford and London.
+Previous trips have included visits to Stockholm, Turin, Glasgow and Edinburgh, Liverpool, Southport, Oxford and London.

 A group of MAES members visited Luxor (before Covid!) and there are plans for more trips when travel restrictions are relaxed – watch this space!